Subscription 790/year or 195/quarter

 The democratic reality we, who support the system, relate to, correspondingly loses its credibility as the injustice in society only grows and grows.

 This is how the fascist paradox arises.
-The truth vi relates to us because it has given US freedom and welfare vi demands, is for all those who pay the price for our freedom, that is for like that.
+The truth vi relates to us because it has given US freedom and welfare vi demands, is for all those who pay the price for our freedom, that is not like that.
 On the contrary, it is the image of a lying game with their lives at stake.
 A game they have lost, with the natural consequence that the political apparatus that is ruining their lives has made their ballot papers worthless.
 Therefore, they must govern democracy to get the share of the benefits they are entitled to.

 Ideal unfulfilled promises